About the course

 The department's website provides further information about deposits for this course.

-There are currently two compulsory overseas modules and two optional overseas electives.
+There is currently one compulsory overseas module and two optional overseas electives.
 In relation to electives, participants cover all costs of travel and accommodation.
-In the case of compulsory modules, the school pays for accommodation and meals, but students pay their own travel.
+In the case of the compulsory module, the school pays for accommodation and meals, but students pay their own travel.
 Please note that this course requires that you are primarily taught in Oxford, and you will need to incur travel and accommodation costs to attend the course if you do not live in the Oxford area.

 In addition to your course fees, you will need to ensure that you have adequate funds to support your living costs for the duration of your course.